ThibDujardin/minikube-docker/share/slides.md

 Note:
 - small businesses
-    - fewer than 250 employees AND less than $10 million in revenue
+    - fewer than 250 employees OR less than $10 million in revenue
     - personal use
     - education
     - non-commercial open source projects